mmomtchev/mmomtchev/AERIAL_SPORTS.md

 A sailplane is a very small airplane that has no engine.
 It launches being towed behind a powered airplane and once it has reached a certain height, it is released.
 Modern sailplanes have remarkably good performance and can glide up to 60m-70m for every meter of height they have.

-It is a moderate risk sport.
+It is a high risk sport with an annual fatality rate of 1:800 (about 5 times the motorcycle fatality rate).

 Its history is very closely related to the history of aviation.